gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Encrypted Data Chunk Transmission {#data-sending}

-When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the CRYPT PENDING state, it MAY handle KEY handshake inband depending on how the specification for the chosen Protection Engine has been defined.
+When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the PROTECT PENDING state, it MAY handle KEY handshake inband depending on how the specification for the chosen Protection Engine has been defined.
 In such case, the CRYPTO chunk Handler will receive plain Control chunks from the SCTP chunk Handler and ENCRYPT